Hezkore/magnalib/README.md

 If you instead use GitHub's "Download Zip"; remember that the default name is "magnalib-master"\
 _WHICH IS NOT CORRECT_!\
-Rename to `magnalib.mod` once extracted.
+Rename to `magna.mod` once extracted.

-The correct path for this readme file should be `/mod/magnalib.mod/README.md`
+The correct path for this readme file should be `/mod/magna.mod/README.md`